 The unincorporated areas of the County are covered by this Plan.
 The cities of Bend, La Pine, Redmond and Sisters each maintain their own comprehensive plans within their respective Urban Growth Boundaries (UGBs).
 The cities and County use intergovernmental agreements to coordinate land use within UGBs.

-Deschutes County, Oregon ensure consistent land use policies across the State.
+In Oregon, comprehensive plans must comply with the statewide planning system, which was adopted in 1973 to ensure consistent land use policies across the State.
 While compliance with the statewide system is required, it is also important for a comprehensive plan to reflect local needs and interests.
 This Plan balances statewide requirements and local land use values.